oracle/cluster-api-provider-oci/README.md

 ## Kubernetes Cluster API Provider for Oracle Cloud Infrastructure

-The [Cluster API Provier for OCI (CAPOCI)][cluster_api] brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.
+The [Cluster API Provider for OCI (CAPOCI)][cluster_api] brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.

 The Cluster API itself is shared across multiple cloud providers allowing for true hybrid deployments of Kubernetes.